pangqj/Pang_Qi_Jun/README.md

 <!-- Add your details -->

-I am __Kumar Vishwesh__, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
+I am __Pang Qi Jun__, a conscientious and determined professional who is experienced in leading quality improvement and optimisation efforts across product and service industries.
 I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
 I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.

 <!-- Add link to the sections -->